Estrogen in Women: What It Does & What Levels to Look for

 Just before ovulation, normal estradiol levels can range from 110 to 410 pg/mL.
 Ideally, estradiol levels should reach about 400 pg/mL prior to ovulation.
 Estradiol levels should be at their highest right before ovulation when compared to any other phase of the menstrual cycle.

 After ovulation, the follicle that released an egg becomes the corpus luteum and gradually degenerates.
 The luteal phase is the period after ovulation, named for the corpus luteum.
 There is a rapid increase in progesterone, the other major female sex hormone, during the luteal phase, accompanied by a moderate increase in estrogen.
-The luteal phase generally lasts anywhere from 10 to 17 days before menstruation begins.
+The luteal phase generally lasts anywhere from 10 to 17 days before menstruation begins (read our tips on lengthening the luteal phase here).

 Estrogen levels steadily increase during pregnancy.
 They increase most rapidly during the first trimester, leading to negative side effects like morning sickness.
 During the second trimester, the rise in estrogen contributes to milk duct development in the breasts.
 Finally, during the third trimester, estrogen levels reach their peak.
 These levels rapidly decline after delivery.